-- accounts attributable to elective deferrals - accounts attributable to Employer nonelective contributions
+- accounts attributable to elective deferrals - accounts attributable to Employer matching contributions - accounts attributable to Employer nonelective contributions - accounts attributable to mandatory employee contributions

 Restricted Amounts.
 There are additional restrictions placed on hardship distributions from certain accounts (referred to as "Restricted Accounts").
-Restricted Accounts include your elective deferrals, nonelective contributions invested in custodial accounts and any qualified nonelective contributions.
-Generally, the only amounts that can be distributed to you from these Restricted Accounts are your elective deferrals (earnings on your elective deferrals cannot be withdrawn for a hardship).
+You can take hardship distributions from elective deferrals but not from earnings on elective deferrals.
+You cannot take hardship distributions from employer contributions held in custodial accounts.
+You cannot take hardship distributions from qualified employer contributions.
 Ask the Plan Administrator if you need further details.